Estimated reading time: 17 minutes

 The lotus flower signifies the pure nature of the spirit.
 No matter how dirty the water is, the plant has survived and can still produce pure and enticing petals.

-The flower also symbolizes freedom.
-For instance, when you pour water on a lotus flower, the water drops will not have room to stay over the leaves but roll off.
+The flower also symbolises freedom.
+For instance, when you pour water on a lotus flower, the water drops will not have room to stay on the leaves and will roll off.

 The lotus flower is also a sign of “svayambhu,” meaning self-renewal in Sanskrit.
 Considered one of the most aesthetic water lilies, it is a noble and spiritual flower in many religions and cultures worldwide.